wp-plugins/agp-font-awesome-collection/readme.txt

 * **border_color** – allows to set button border color with HEX color value
 * **border_radius** – allows to set button corner rounding; one positive digital value with "px"  allows to set equal corner rounding for all corners.
 Also can be used following values (for example): border_radius="10px 0" – corner rounding for left-top and right-bottom corners and vice versa border_radius="0 10px" - corner rounding for right-top and left-bottom corners; border_radius=" 10px 0 0" – corner rounding for left-top corner etc.  For more references check "border-radius" CSS property.

+= How to use the Font Awesome Icons in the WordPress menu =

+At first, You must enable "Menu Icons" module on the plugin settings page in the Admin Panel.
+Then go to the Appearance > Menus, select necessary menu.
+For each menu item you can find additional drop-down list with the FA icons.

 = (For Developers) How to add "Dropdown list" shortcode =

 Following shortcode can be used for adding of dropdown with Font Awesome icons list: